apache/chemistry-cmislib/src/doc/src/examples.rst

     Test Document2
     example test script.js

  #.
-Alternatively, you can also get objects by their their path, like this:
+Alternatively, you can also get objects by their path, like this:

     >>> someDoc = repo.getObjectByPath('/someFolder/Test Document')
     >>> someDoc.id